datapower-virtual-appliance-demo/dpxx-ops/README.md

 kind: Namespace
 apiVersion: v1
 metadata:
-  name: dp01-mgmt
-  labels:
-    name: dp01-mgmt
----
-kind: Namespace
-apiVersion: v1
-metadata:
   name: dp01-dev
   labels:
     name: dp01-dev
 ```

-These YAMLs will define two namespaces `dp01-mgmt` and `dp01-dev` which will be used to store Kubernetes resources for this tutorial.
-We'll explore the respository in more detail as we proceed through the tutorial.
+These YAMLs will define the `dp01-dev` namespace which will be used to store Kubernetes resources for this tutorial.
+We'll explore the contents of this namespace throughout the tutorial.

 ---